johnsonjh/duma/README.md

 refactoring the source tree and directory structures.
 I believe that this was a prudent decision, and eventually plan to incorporate similar restructuring in this repository.

-While every attempt was been made to ensure *correctness*, especially when acknowledging contributors, extracting information where available from the original SourceForge site, random web forums, other `cvs`, `svn`, and, `git` repositories, and mailing lists archives, this release *does* incorporate changes that were never part of the original work, mostly to ensure compatability with modern systems operating systems and environments.
+While every attempt was been made to ensure correctness, especially when acknowledging contributors, extracting information where available from the original SourceForge site, random web forums, other `cvs`, `svn`, and, `git` repositories, and mailing lists archives, this release does incorporate changes that were never part of the original work, mostly to ensure compatability with modern systems operating systems and environments.

 -----------------------------

-#### Official *D.U.M.A.*?
+#### Official D.U.M.A.?

-Yes, this repository should be considered the "official" source for *D.U.M.A.* releases.
+This repository should be considered the "official" source for D.U.M.A. releases.

-Hayati Ayguen, the original author, is no longer actively maintaining *D.U.M.A.* and has moved on to other projects.
+Hayati Ayguen, the original author, is no longer actively maintaining D.U.M.A. and has moved on to other projects.
 While he was happy to correspond about the project, it seems unlikely that he will take on the role of primary maintainer of the package.